Blast from Your Past

-Blast from Your Past is a compilation album by English rock musician Ringo Starr, released on Apple Records in 1975.
+Blast from Your Past is a compilation album by the English rock musician Ringo Starr, released on Apple Records in 1975.
 It is both Starr's first compilation LP and his final release under his contract with EMI.
 It was also the last album to be released on the Beatles' Apple label until it was revived in the 1990s.

 The album provides an overview of Starr's most successful period as a solo artist.
 The songs include his RIAA gold-certified singles "It Don't Come Easy", "Photograph" and "You're Sixteen", and other international hits such as "Back Off Boogaloo" and "Only You".
 The album peaked at number 30 on the US Billboard pop LPs chart but failed to chart in the UK.